Our Wood Stain is a highly concentrated stain used for staining both old and new wooden surfaces.

 A. If the surface is dirty clean it first with a suitable Wood Cleaner.
-Otherwise, sand it with 320g sandpaper in the direction of the grain.
-If the wood is freshly sewn, you may need to start with a more coarse sandpaper such as 120g and work your way up to 320g.
+Otherwise, sand it with #100 Sanding Pad in the direction of the grain.
+If the wood is freshly sewn, you may need to start with something more coarse such as 120g sandpaper and work your way up with the Sanding Pads.

 Q. Can you stain wood without sanding?

 A. Yes you can.
 Our Wood Stain has been designed to deeply penetrate all wooden surfaces.
-However, you’ll always get best results by giving the wood a light sand first with 320g
+However, you’ll always get best results by giving the wood a light sand first with #100 Sanding Pads.

 Q. How long does it take Wood Stain to dry?